What Happens After Death?

 Like most who profess Christ, I thought I was an immortal soul.

-When I got a little older, for a year or two or so, I attended Salem Bible Church.
+For a year or two or so as a teen, I then attended Salem Bible Church.
 The name implies that the church believes what the Bible teaches.
-One day, I noticed we were signing a song about what we would do in heaven.
+One day, I noticed we were singing a song about what we would do in heaven.
 When I got a chance I asked the pastor about it.
 I said, "We just sung a song about what we all would do in heaven, but doesn't the Bible teach that the Holy City New Jerusalem comes down from heaven to the earth?"

 He responded with, "Yes, but people like to sing that song."

-So, more than forty years ago it became clear to me that various ones who claimed to get their teachings from the Bible, really did not.
+So, nearly 50 years ago it became clear to me that various ones who claimed to get their teachings from the Bible, really did not (see also Hope of Salvation: How the Continuing Church of God Differs from Protestantism).

 I, by then, was convinced that the Bible as originally inspired (prior to translations) was the infallible word of God.